Skip to main content Skip to main navigation

 Support at Home (SaH)

-From 1 November 2025, the Support at Home program will replace Home Care Packages (HCP) and Short-Term Restorative Care (STRC).
+On 1 November 2025 the Support at Home (SaH) program began, replacing the Home Care Packages (HCP) and Short‑Term Restorative Care (STRC) arrangements.
 This new government initiative will bring at-home aged care services under one simpler, more flexible system.

 If you’re looking for a Support at Home provider who puts your needs first, Kanda has the experience, compassion and local knowledge to make the journey easier.